fredmerlo/pge/README.md

    ```
    npm run test
    ```
    The output is verbose, as intended, and there will be a few stack traces.
-This is expected, several of tests check error boundaries and the integrated logger is doing it's job to display the error condition.
+This is expected, several tests check error boundaries and the integrated logger is doing it's job to display the error condition.

-4. Upon completion the test result summary should display:
+4. Upon completion the test result summary will display:
    ```
    Test Suites: 4 passed, 4 total
    Tests:       13 passed, 13 total